tlmnrnhrdt/cad2data/README.md

 We work with leading construction, engineering, major consulting agencies and technology firms around the world to help them implement open data principles, automate CAD/BIM processing and build robust ETL pipelines.

-Our team provides hands-on workshops, strategic advice and prototyping with real-world project workflows in mind.

-Over the last few years we have actively supported organisations seeking practical solutions for digital transformation and interoperability.
+Our team provides hands-on workshops, strategic advice and prototyping with real-world project workflows in mind.Over the last few years we have actively supported organisations seeking practical solutions for digital transformation and interoperability.
 Many have enquired about solving data quality problems - wanting to implement the open and automated methods we advocate.
 Today, these approaches are used in all planning, design and construction workflows around the world.

-For inquiries or workshop bookings, visit [DataDrivenConstruction.io](https://datadrivenconstruction.io).
+Contact us for a free consultation where we'll discuss your challenges and demonstrate how n8n automation can transform your operations.
+Reach out via Telegram at [@DataDrivenConstruction](https://t.me/datadrivenconstruction) or visit our website at [datadrivenconstruction.io](https://datadrivenconstruction.io) to learn more about our services and see examples of successful implementations.

 ---